planetfederal/workshops/workshops/geogig/doc/source/cmd/branch.rst

 Create a new branch
 -------------------

-A new branch shares the same timline and history as its parent does, up until the point at which the branch was crated at which point the history diverges.
+A new branch shares the same timeline and history as its parent does, up until the point at which the branch was crated at which point the history diverges.
 Commits that happen on one branch are isolated from the other.

 .. todo:: A graphic of this.